KKA129/MSc_AI_Capstone_Project/README.md

 # MSc_AI_Capstone_Project
-Capstone Project for Masters in Science Artificial Intelligence at University of Galway
+Capstone Project for Masters of Science in Artificial Intelligence at University of Galway